 It is important that gardeners follow these five simple steps to avoid catching Legionnaires’ disease from potting mix or compost:

-- Dampen down the potting mix or compost with a sprinkle of water to stop the bacteria from becoming airborne.
+- Dampen down the potting mix or compost with a sprinkle of water to reduce dust.

-- Wash your hands thoroughly after handling potting mix and doing any gardening.
+- Wash your hands thoroughly after handling potting mix or compost, or doing any gardening.

 Symptoms of Legionnaire’s disease to look out for

 - high fever

 - excessive sweating

 - vomiting, and

 The illness may be mild but can sometimes be fatal.
 It is more common in older people, particularly if they smoke, have poor immunity or a chronic illness.
 The incubation period for the disease is up to two weeks.